(this builds on my June difficult discussions post)

 So let’s reformulate our problem statement and change the dialog:

-Product: “I hear you.
+- Product: “I hear you.
 But last week, we also promised to build a custom app integration for MassiveCo.
 Wasn’t planned, sized, or on the roadmap.
 That pulls from the same team working on This Year’s Major New Innovation.
-Could push that $25M ARR back another month or more.”
+Could push that $25M ARR back another month or more.
+And conflicts directly with that commitment to HugeCorp.”

 CEO: “Hmmm.
 Maybe.
 I’m starting to see the pattern.
 Tell me more about how we’re approving these and who is putting together business cases or sizing work…”